a7mad1112/PugJS-Introduction/README.md

 For instance, consider a website with multiple pages like index, about, and contact, where the header content remains the same across all pages.
 Writing the header code in each file would be redundant and require modifications in multiple places if changes are made.

-However, in Pug.js, you can use the 'include' keyword to include the content from a separate file.
+However, in Pug.js, you can use the <strong>'include'</strong> keyword to include the content from a separate file.
 This allows you to write the header code in one file and include it in other files.
 Any modifications made to the included file will automatically reflect in all the files that include it.